stepacool/mcphero/README.md

 # MCPHero - MCP as tools / MCP as functions

-Simple and fast framework to use MCP as tools / functions in native AI libraries
+Library to use MCP as tools / functions in native AI libraries

+## Inspiration

+Everyone uses MCP now, but many still use old-school AI clients with no MCP support.
+These client libraries like `openai` or `google-genai` only have tool/function calls support.
+This project is created to easily connect MCP servers to these libs as tools.

+## Concept
+Two main flows:
+1) `list_tools` - call the MCP server over http to get the tool definitions, then map them to AI library tool definitions
+2) `process_tool_calls' - get the AI library's tool_calls, parse them, send the requests to mcp servers, return results

 ## Installation